Apache: Religion

 Many Apache ceremonies use masked representations of religious spirits.
 Sandpainting is an important ceremony in the Navajo, Western Apache, and Jicarilla traditions, in which healers create temporary, sacred art from colored sands.
 Anthropologists believe the use of masks and sandpainting are examples of cultural diffusion from neighboring Pueblo cultures.

 The Apaches participate in many religious dances, including the rain dance, dances for the crop and harvest, and a spirit dance.
 These dances were mostly for influencing the weather and enriching their food resources.

+Population history

+José de Urrutia estimated the Apache population in year 1700 at up to 60,000 people (or 12,000 warriors).
+Indian Affairs 1837 estimated the Apache population in 1837 at 20,280 people, this estimate was later repeated by official reports of Indian Affairs 1841 and 1844.
+In Indian Affairs 1857 "every possible estimate" has been gathered - from 18,000 warriors (which would indicate a total population of 90,000) down to 300.
+Many estimates did not include the whole body of the tribe and referred only to some bands or to a part of the area they roved over.
+In 1875 there were already on the reservations 9,248 Apaches (Indian Affairs 1875), this number does not include those who were still not on the reservations.
+The census of 1890 returned at least 7,218 (including 4,041 in Arizona) and the census of 1910 returned at least 6,119.

+During the 20th and 21st centuries Apache population has rebounded, reaching 148,936 in the USA according to the 2020 census.

 Languages

 The five Apache languages are Apachean languages, which in turn belong to the Athabaskan branch of the Eyak-Athabaskan language family.
 All Apache languages are endangered.
 Lipan is reported extinct.

 The Southern Athabascan branch was defined by Harry Hoijer primarily according to its merger of stem-initial consonants of the Proto-Athabascan series *k̯ and *c into *c (in addition to the widespread merger of *č and *čʷ into *č also found in many Northern Athabascan languages).

 Hoijer (1938) divided the Apache sub-family into an eastern branch consisting of Jicarilla, Lipan, and Plains Apache and a Western branch consisting of Navajo, Western Apache (San Carlos), Chiricahua, and Mescalero based on the merger of Proto-Apachean *t and *k to k in the Eastern branch.
 Thus, as can be seen in the example below, when the Western languages have noun or verb stems that start with t, the related forms in the Eastern languages will start with a k: